Waldemar Chrostowski

 Monsignor Waldemar Chrostowski (b.
 1 February 1951 in Chrostowo) is a Polish Catholic priest, Bible scholar, and theologian.
 He is a professor of theology at the Cardinal Stefan Wyszynski University in Warsaw.
-Chrostowski has attracted attention for propagating antisemitic and homophobic views.

 Early life and education

 Chrostowski was born in 1951 at an eponymous village; he was educated at the Pontifical Biblical Institute (1978–1983) and spent a year (1979–1980) at the Hebrew University of Jerusalem.
 In 1986, Chrostowski received his Ph.D. on the interpretation of certain Biblical verses concerning Israel.

 Career

 In 1987, Chrostowski received appointment at the Academy of Catholic Theology.
 Nine years later, in 1996, he obtained habiliation in Biblical studies.
 In 1998, Chrostowski joined the Theological College in Warsaw as an associate professor and Chair of Old Testament exegesis.
 At the same time, from 1999 till 2002, he served as the Vice-Rector of the Cardinal Stefan Wyszyński University.
 In 2003, he was promoted to full professorship.

 Until 1998, he was the founding-chairman of the Polish Council of Christians and Jews.